Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Results

 \subsection{Sentiment Distribution and Geospatial Patterns}

 Figure \ref{fig:distribution} shows the distribution of patient sentiment scores in the DMV region and Florida on the five dimensions of interpersonal factors, technical quality, operational efficiency, finance, and facility availability.
 The GPT-4o mini model is used to score sentiment, ranging from -1 (negative) to 1 (positive).
-Grouped by region, a box plot is drawn to show the distribution of sentiment scores.
-We can see that in all dimensions, Florida’s median sentiment is slightly higher than that of the DMV, especially in interpersonal factors and operational efficiency.
+Across all dimensions, Florida’s median sentiment is slightly higher than that of the DMV, especially in interpersonal factors and operational efficiency.
 The sentiment score of the financial dimension is generally low, and both regions have obvious negative emotions.
 The highest sentiment score is for facilities, indicating that patients have a good overall evaluation of the hospital's hardware conditions.
 Outliers indicate that there are extremely negative or positive comments on each dimension.